p208p2002/Neural-Question-Group-Generation/README.md

-# An Investigation into Neural Question Group Generation augmented by Genetic Algorithm and Negative Label Learning
+# EQGG: Educational Question Group Generation

 ## Components
 There are some practical things or components that are independent and spread across multiple repos